 Years ago, Rick attended Bentley University in Waltham, Mass. on a “pretty good baseball scholarship.”
 An outstanding business school, he studied Business Management and focused on playing center field.
 As a four year starter, Rick hit his fair share of home runs.
 But that’s not what lights his rocket: “Hitting a home run is cool, but throwing out a runner at home plate, from center field, is way more gratifying,” he said with a smile.

-After college, for 20 seasons Rick coached for local kid’s leagues in baseball, soccer and basketball.
+After college, for 20 seasons Rick coached for local kids' leagues in baseball, soccer and basketball.
 Finding the local basketball program inadequate, he started a “Learn to Play” program in town for 1st and 2nd graders.
 “We had an interactive program that was really fun,” Rick recalled.
-“We taught them skills and got everybody ready for refereed-based basketball games.
-Plus we had a pizza party at the end.”
+“We taught them skills and got everybody ready for refereed-based basketball games.”
 The kids he started in the sport in 1st grade ended up winning the championship in their high school.

 But Rick did more than just coach.
 He was running the local soccer league, training the coaches and contributing to the leagues in baseball and basketball through his volunteered years.
 “Each season, you see the kids’ progress.
 It’s great to see them develop,” he smiled.